 Bromine, produced in the Dead Sea area, is the cheapest source of bromine available worldwide.
 There are also plants for the production of bromine compounds for plastics, electronics, furniture and textiles, as well as products based on bromine which are used for soil fumigation, water treatment and drilling equipment.

 There are currently two oil refineries in Israel producing refined products for local and foreign consumption.
 Petrochemical production, based on these refineries, produce raw materials for export and the local plastics industry.
-Oil Refineries (Bazan), the larger of the two refineries located in Haifa, is building a $500 million hydrocracker to more efficiently transform crude into diesel and jet fuel once it becomes operational in the first half of 2012.
+Oil Refineries (Bazan), the larger of the two refineries located in Haifa, completed the construction of a $500 million hydrocracker to transform crude into diesel and jet fuel more efficiently in 2012.

 Other outstanding companies, some of which are listed on international stock exchanges, include Dexxon, Taro and Perrigo, which have production facilities in Israel.
 Like Teva, these companies export most of the drugs they produce worldwide.